-education institutions.
+over.
+There are 9 566 illiterate women in the 6-24 age group (TurkStat, 2019).
+Distance education schools were opened to provide formal education services to citizens who exceed the formal education age limit and to citizens who could not continue their education due to reasons such as disability, detention, illness, there not being a school or not being able to access education.
+In addition to the boarding and pension schools provided for children from poor families, scholarships are provided for the 6th, 7th and 8th grades of primary education institutions and general and vocational secondary education institutions.
 With the scholarship services and the conditional cash transfers programme, assistance is provided all over Turkey in order to create a social aid network aiming at the complete take up of basic education services by the children of families belonging to the most destitute layer of the population.
 In order to increase the school enrolment rates and the transfer rates from primary to secondary education for girls, the amount of the financial benefit is kept higher for girls and students who continue to secondary education, with the benefits being paid to the mothers.
-The Inclusive Early Childhood Education for Children with Disabilities Project, which was carried out in partnership between the Ministry of National Education and UNICEF, and co-financed by Turkey and the EU, was implemented in 90 pilot schools in the provinces of Antalya, Bursa, Konya, İzmir, Gaziantep and Samsun between 29 May 2017 and May 2020.100 The UN Joint Programme on the Elimination of Child, Early and Forced Marriages (CEFM) was initiated under the leadership of UNICEF with the interventions of other UN agencies to support policy-making, implementation, quality service provision and monitoring of programmes to prevent, combat and respond to cases of child marriage in Turkey.101
+Until 2020, several projects were carried out in partnership between the Ministry of National Education and UNICEF, with interventions from other UN agencies, to promote the participation of girls in education.